 - some of the largest global firms seeking approval to their expansion within New Zealand, including BHP Steel, International Paper, HJ Heinz Company and Shell International

-- some of the largest home-grown New Zealand companies, including Spark (formerly Telecom) and PGG Wrightson, by providing key strategic advice on commercial, competition law and regulatory matters
+- some of the largest home-grown New Zealand companies by providing key strategic advice on commercial, competition law and regulatory matters

 - Wrightson, Williams & Kettle and Pyne Gould Guinness to amalgamate and become PGG Wrightson

-- Lyttelton Ports of Christchurch to pursue its industry rationalisation options
+- Lyttelton Ports of Christchurch to pursue its industry rationalisation options, and

 - Shell Exploration on the joint selling of gas from the Pohokura field.